 We endeavor to ensure that your Personal Information is accurate and reliable for its intended or authorized use; and that it is complete and current.
 If the Personal Information you supplied should change, or if you should discover an error in that information, you can correct and update it.

-If you obtained your Digital Certificate directly from IdenTrust through our websites, contact firstname.lastname@example.org.
-If you obtained your Digital Certificate through a Registration Authority or Registration Agent such as your bank or employer, you must contact them to have the changes made.
-IdenTrust cannot change Personal Information supplied to us by these entities.
-If you are unsure who collected your Personal Information, you can email a copy of your Digital Certificate to email@example.com and we will direct you to the proper entity.
-Subject to the applicable requirements of the Privacy Shield and the GDPR relating to fees, IdenTrust reserves the right to charge a fee to the inquirer in connection with the inquiry, regardless of the results of the inquiry.
+If you obtained your Digital Certificate directly from IdenTrust through our websites, contact [email protected].
+If you obtained your Digital Certificate through a Registration Authority or Registration Agent, you must contact that organization to have the changes made.
+IdenTrust cannot change Personal Information supplied to us by these organizations.
+If you are unsure who collected your Personal Information, you can email a copy of your Digital Certificate to [email protected] and we will direct you to the proper entity.
+Subject to the applicable requirements of the DPF and the GDPR relating to fees, IdenTrust reserves the right to charge a fee to the inquirer in connection with the inquiry, regardless of the results of the inquiry.

 Regardless of who you contact, because of the nature of Digital Certificates, in some cases updating or correcting information will require the revocation and replacement of your Digital Certificate.

-If the GDPR applies with respect to your Personal Information, and if you obtained a Digital Certificate directly through the IdenTrust websites, we are happy to provide you with a copy of your Personal Information in our possession.
+If the GDPR or other law applies with respect to your Personal Information, and if you obtained a Digital Certificate directly through the IdenTrust websites, we are happy to provide you with a copy of your Personal Information in our possession.